ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 * DM Control Channel ({{sec-ctrl}}) to configure the HNA and the DOI.
 This includes necessary parameters to configure the primary/secondary relation as well as some information provided by the DOI that needs to be included by the HNA in the Public Homenet Zone.

 * DM Synchronization Channel ({{sec-synch}}) to synchronize the Public Homenet Zone on the HNA and on the DM with the appropriately configured primary/secondary.
-This is a zone transfer over TLS.
+This is a zone transfer over mutually authenticated TLS.

 * one or more Distribution Channels ({{sec-dist}}) that distribute the Public Homenet Zone from the DM to the Public Authoritative Servers serving the Public Homenet Zone on the Internet.